Inferring demographic parameters from the SFS with composite likelihood method implemented in fastsimcoal2

 - Apply fastsimcoal2 for a model with two populations

 - Compare results with and without gene flow

-For this practical, we will use R (and R Studio) and call fastsimcoal2 directly from R.
+For this practical, we will use the R Studio of the Amazon instance and call fastsimcoal2 from command line of the Amazon instance.

-You can install these packages with the following commands in R (they are already installed in the AMI, you only need to load the library to use it).
+You can install these packages with the following commands in R.

 install.packages("plotrix") install.packages("diagram") install.packages("RColorBrewer") library("RColorBrewer")